What is an Issuer?

-The simple answer is that issuing banks are institutions who issue credit and debit cards to consumers.
+The simple answer is that issuers (issuing banks) are institutions who issue credit and debit cards to consumers.
 The credit card issuer acts as the middle-man between the consumer and card schemes like Visa and Mastercard.
 The card schemes have ultimate control over cards that bear their logo, but the issuing banks do a lot of the legwork...and take on much of the liability.

 Accepts card payments in return for goods or services.

 Often called the merchant bank or simply the acquirer.
 Accepts deposits generated by card transactions for the merchant.

 The Payment Processor